|Nutrition Facts (per serving)|

 1/3 to 1/2 cup extra-virgin olive oil

-Heat the oven to 350 F. Line two large rimmed baking sheets with parchment paper.
+Heat the oven to 350 F. Line 2 large rimmed baking sheets with parchment paper.
 Place the cauliflower florets in a large bowl.

 Pour spice and oil mixture evenly over the cauliflower florets and toss well to coat.
 If you have a very large quantity of cauliflower, drizzle with 1 to 2 more tablespoons of olive oil and toss again to ensure that all of it is coated with the mixture.

 Place cauliflower on prepared baking sheet and roast in the oven for 30 minutes, stirring once or twice during cooking, or until cooked through.

 - If you prefer a little caramelization on your cauliflower, you can roast it at a higher temperature.
 Just be sure to keep an eye on it, as the sugar in the spice blend can make it more prone to burning.
-A good workaround is to cook the cauliflower until it is close to your preferred texture, then raise the oven to 400 or 425 F to finish cooking and encourage caramelization.
+A good workaround is to cook the cauliflower until it is close to your preferred texture, then raise the oven to 400 F or 425 F to finish cooking and encourage caramelization.

 Make It a Meal

 For a Passover-friendly menu, start with the pareve version of roasted carrot, apple, and celery soup.
 Serve the cauliflower alongside brisket and quinoa with arugula, butternut squash, and citrus vinaigrette.
 Finish with a light and refreshing pomegranate granita.